-The entertainment industry has a long, storied history dating back to the 19th century.
-With no shortage of historical events and technical advancements, there are a multitude of important roles that go into the filming and careful handling of a project.
-With films holding such value, preserving as much as possible for future generations makes sense.
-As filming evolves so do the methods in which we can use to keep these pieces of media in good condition.
-Examining previous film reels and the methods used to preserve them allows us insight and inspiration on the more recent methods.
+The entertainment industry has a long history dating back to the 19th century.
+Including historical events and technical advancements, there are thousands of essential film roles.
+With hundreds of films holding such value, preserving as much as possible for future generations makes sense.
+As filming evolves, so do the methods we can use to keep these media pieces in good condition.
+Let’s go through film reels and learn about these methods and what new methods exist.

 Film Reels and Tapes

-There are many reasons older films would decay within years if not properly stored including Nitrate Degradation and Color Dye Fading.
-As of now only 20% of U.S. feature films from the 1910-20s survive in their complete form.
-Thankfully, there are several archive organizations devoted to preserving films and have developed several methods of keeping these historically significant works in good condition.
-One of these helping hands is the National Film Preservation Foundation, a nonprofit organization that’s been operating since 1997.
-The NFPF has collaborated with many organizations including the Library of Congress’s National Film Preservation Board.
+Older films would decay within years if not properly stored for many reasons, including nitrate degradation and color dye fade.
+Currently, only 20% of U.S. feature films from the 1910s-20s survive in their complete form.
+Thankfully, several archive organizations are devoted to preserving films and have developed several methods.
+One is the National Film Preservation Foundation, a nonprofit organization established in 1997.
+The NFPF has collaborated with many organizations, including the Library of Congress’s National Film Preservation Board.

-A unique method preserving some of the oldest forms of film storing the film reels in cold and moderate humidity environments.
-The materials that film was made from, Nitrate, acetate, and color materials require cold and long-term storage.
-This is one of the main reasons films are stored in a metal container within salt mines.
+One of the oldest forms of film preservation is storing the reels in cold and moderate humidity environments.
+The film’s nitrate, acetate, and color materials require cold and long-term storage, one of the main reasons studios store films in metal containers within salt mines.

 Digital Archive

-In the year 2000, films started using digital cameras, and as the technology grew it had become the norm by 2013.
-Today the majority of film productions use digital cameras which have led to many more advancements.
-One of these achievements is being able to have a vase digital archive for entertainment and historical means.
+In 2000, films started using digital cameras, and as the technology grew, it became the norm by 2013.
+Today, most film productions use digital cameras, leading to many more advancements.
+One of these achievements is having a vast digital archive for entertainment and historical purposes.
 Eventually, this led to multiple fundamentals for preserving digital files and media known as Refresh, Migrate, or Emulate.
-An article by Margot Note, basically explains these processes are moving the data to different means to keep it from being obsolete.
+Margot Note’s article explains that these processes move data to different means to keep it from becoming obsolete.

-But as media starts being made digitally, where does that leave the media made with original filming methods?
-Fortunately, the development of film scanners allows film reels to be converted into a digital format.
+But as media goes digital, where does that leave the media created with original filming methods?
+Fortunately, the development of film scanners allows filmmakers to convert film reels into a digital format.
 Unfortunately, this is a very costly process, roughly around $300 or more when looking through the whole process.

 Closing thoughts

-There is much more work to be done in the process of preserving media from film reels to digital archives.
-Not only with several organizations devoted to it but the significance of archiving media.
-We must do our best to archive as much as our filming history, not only for entertainment but for education.
-Including science/historical documentaries, past films have taught us so much, including progress.
-Learning from past films shows how we progressed as a society and our technological growth.
-As we look back on past achievements that have been preserved, let’s also look forward to what can be done in the future.
+There is much more to do with preserving media, from film reels to digital archives, not only with several devoted organizations but with the significance of archiving media.
+We must do our best to archive as much of our filming history as possible for entertainment and education.
+Past films, including science/historical documentaries, have taught us much, including progress.
+Learning from the past shows how we have progressed as a society and in our technological growth.
+As we look back on preserved achievements, let’s look forward to the future.